 - The entire obligation in the contract falls on the offeror and is not reciprocated.
 An offeror cannot generally sue for breach of contract.

 - Difficulties may arise when the offeror decides to revoke the reward before its terms have been fulfilled.
 In such cases, the offeror may face lawsuits from other parties who claim that they suffered loss because of the contract.
 An example is when Sarah advertises over the radio that she will offer a $500 reward to anyone who finds her lost dog.
 She revokes the reward after a week.
 A member of the public who does not know about the revocation and finds the dog can sue Sarah for breach of contract.

 If you need help with unilateral contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.